PlasmOwO/theorycraft/README.md

 # theorycraft
-Repository that contains all scripts helping me to do theorycraft on LoL champs
+Repository that contains all scripts helping me to do theorycraft on LoL champs.